amtega/ansible_role_openjdk/README.md

 The role setups the following facts:

 - `openjdk_java_home`: home path of the deployed openjdk java
-- `openjdk_java_default_artifact`: dict with the default artifact for downloading oracle java.
+- `openjdk_java_default_artifact`: dict with the default artifact for downloading openjdk java.
 Only available when download artifact is not defined.

 ## Example Playbook